In Hope Stories

-Five years on from my diagnosis, I am facing a crossroads.
-I will have to make an important decision.
-Things are confusing and I don’t know what to do.
+Five years on from my diagnosis, I faced a crossroads.
+I would have to make an important decision.
+Things were confusing and I didn’t know what to do.

-Whilst I have had more tests and scans than I care to count and have listened to tens of “second” opinions, people are usually shocked to hear that since I was diagnosed with a brain tumour I haven’t undergone any treatment; there has been no surgery, not even a biopsy to collect cells for examination.
+Whilst I had had more tests and scans than I cared to count and have listened to numerous “second” opinions, people were usually shocked to hear that since I was diagnosed with a brain tumour I hadn’t undergone any treatment; there had been no surgery, not even a biopsy to collect cells for examination.

 Previously I had experienced facial spasms which were put down to exam stress during my final school year and I had continued to take supplements such as magnesium.
-We had really thought no more about it but now, with this new change in my appearance, I agreed to go for a check up.
+We had really thought no more about it but with this new change in my appearance, I agreed to go for a check-up.

 Looking back now I realise I am extraordinarily grateful to my parents as they agreed we would carry on with our lives.
 I would go back to uni and then return for another scan in a month or so but, until then, it was going to be business as usual.
 For a short while and, after seeing a psychiatrist, I took antidepressants and the benzodiazepine Xanax but was conscious of how addictive this can be and I stopped after a few weeks.
 The first year or so after my diagnosis my symptoms were really mild and I was doing OK and so things didn’t bother me too much.

 As a family we had always been sceptical about conventional oncology medicine.
 We had seen my grandfather reject chemotherapy and radiotherapy when it failed to help his lung cancer and he lived for another ten years without any treatment.
 In my case, treatment options were limited and we felt we had to be very careful about any choices we made and to make sure we listened to differing opinions.